rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 - They are easier to reason about.
 - They will generally complete quicker.
 Long-running jobs are problematic.
 They can delay deployments or risk being interrupted, potentially leaving data in an inconsistent state.

 But what happens when we scale up our sales operation and start recording, say, 10s or 100s of thousands of contact activities per day?
 We'll be enqueuing 100s of thousands of background jobs, each sending an API request to that marketing service.
-We'll probably start hitting rate or concurrent connection limits for that API; job queues will back up; data sync latency will increase; marketers will complain.
+We'll start hitting rate or concurrent connection limits for that API; job queues will back up; data sync latency will increase; marketers will complain.

 Fortunately, the marketing service's API includes endpoints for bulk operations.
 Instead of sending a single update per request, we can send, say, 1,000 per request.
 This would cut down our job and request volume by a few orders of magnitude and make it easier to avoid the above issues.